Trusted WordPress tutorials, when you need them most.

 To become a complete pro at using the post editor, see our step-by-step guide on how to use the WordPress block editor.

 We hope this article helped you learn how to use the distraction-free fullscreen editor in WordPress.
-You may also want to see our beginner’s guide on how to check grammar and spelling mistakes in WordPress and our expert picks for the best Gutenberg blocks plugins for WordPress.
+You may also want to see our beginner’s guide on how to properly use the More block in WordPress and our expert picks for the best Gutenberg blocks plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.